Do you need help choosing the right hiking boots?

-The outsole of hiking shoes is made of a rubber compound of varying degrees of softness that determines the durability of the shoe.
+The outsole of hiking shoes is made of a rubber compound of varying degrees of softness that determines the shoe's durability.

-The softer the rubber, the better the cushioning and grip, but the sole will wear out more quickly than with a hard rubber.
+The softer the rubber, the better the cushioning and grip, but the sole will wear out more quickly than hard rubber.

-What are the technical characteristics of hiking shoes soles?
+What are the technical characteristics of hiking shoe soles?

-The traction is the ability of the shoe to progress on hostile and unstable terrain (mud, sand, snow).
-Good grip is provided by deep, sculpted crampons.
+Traction is the ability of the shoe to progress on hostile and unstable terrain (mud, sand, snow).
+Deep, sculpted crampons provide an excellent grip.

-The traction allows you to walk easily on rough but hard terrain (rocks, stones).
-For a good grip, the shoes are equipped with wide and shallow patterns.
+The traction allows you to walk easily on rough but challenging terrain (rocks, stones).
+The shoes are equipped with wide and shallow patterns for a good grip.

-Cushioning is a real criterion for comfort and protection of joints and tendons.
-Depending on the shape of the sole: flat, raised at the front or at the back, the cushioning helps to reduce the impact of the feet on the ground.
+Cushioning is a fundamental criterion for the comfort and protection of joints and tendons.
+Depending on the shape of the sole: flat, raised at the front, or the back, the cushioning helps to reduce the impact of the feet on the ground.

 The width of the sole says a lot about the stability it provides.
-A narrow sole is made for precision in difficult or very difficult terrain.
+A narrow sole is made for precision in rugged or challenging terrain.

-A wide sole, instead, is intended for a large footprint on the ground, so stability is perfect.
+A wide sole is intended for a large footprint on the ground, so stability is perfect.

-A rigid sole is intended for experienced hikers, for hiking and trekking on challenging terrains.
+A rigid sole is intended for experienced hiking and trekking on challenging terrains.

-Soft (or semi-rigid) soles are for easy trail hikes or for active hikers who need good thrust.
+Soft (or semi-rigid) soles are for easy trail hikes or active hikers who need good thrust.

-Just as there are different qualities of rubber in car tires, there are different qualities of shoe soles: Contagrip, Vibram, Michelin...
+Just as rubber in car tires, there are different qualities of shoe soles: Contagrip, Vibram, Michelin.